efrister/LeoNorrePi/leopi/projects/tweeter/README.md

 1. Install pip
 2. Install virtualenv
-3. Build a virtualenv that has twython installed, using pip
+3. Build a virtualenv that has twython installed, using pip, into ENV

 Making it run on startup
 ------------------------